 Its own description calls it a rational serif, and you could acknowledge its vertical axis and then think nothing more of the term.
 But I believe that Harriet’s true rationality lies in how it solves this problem: there are too few worthy successors to Baskerville fit for today.

 That does not mean Harriet is a revival.
 Nor does it mean Harriet is entirely a transitional design.
 The influence of mid-century moderns like Century is present, but, on the whole, Harriet maintains a historical elegance too often lost in contemporary typefaces.
 In truth, Harriet may be more reminiscent of Bell or Bulmer, which were early deviations of Baskerville’s forms.
 But no matter — all of these B-fonts feel drawn to the ground, like balloons losing air.
 Harriet is fresh with helium.

 So let’s not imply the influence of anything too regal — Harriet skirts nobility.
-Her nose may point, but not towards the sky.
+Its* nose may point, but not towards the sky.

-Simply, she’s a joy to use (and to read once set), with styles ranging from delicate to downright fat.
-She’ll sit on her hands or bounce down the block.
-Her manners are always good, but good manners mean one thing in a teahouse and another in a taphouse.
+Simply, Harriet’s* a joy to use (and to read once set), with styles ranging from delicate to downright fat.
+It’ll* sit on its hands or bounce down the block.
+Its* manners are always good, but good manners mean one thing in a teahouse and another in a taphouse.